Skip to content

 What storm damage is typically covered by homeowners insurance?+

 Standard homeowners insurance covers wind damage, roof damage from storms, and damage from fallen trees.
 However, flooding from storm surge or rising water is typically NOT covered by standard policies — you need separate NFIP (National Flood Insurance) or private flood coverage.
-CFDR helps you understand your coverage before any claim is filed.
+Ryan and your matched pro help you understand your coverage before any claim is filed.

 How long does storm damage restoration take?+

 Minor storm damage (roof leak, broken windows) may be resolved in 1–2 weeks.
 More significant storm damage with water intrusion and structural repairs typically takes 3–8 weeks.
-After a major hurricane, demand for contractors surges — establishing your claim early with CFDR helps secure your place in the restoration queue.
+After a major hurricane, demand for contractors surges — establishing your claim early through CFDR's network helps secure your place in the restoration queue.

 Insurance Claims.